aliabbasi2000/Estimating-Avogadro-Python/README.md

 This library includes glob.py, color.py, luminance.py, stdio.py, stdarray.py, picture.py

-for more information about libraries visit: https://introcs.cs.princeton.edu/python/home/

-** These libraries use pygame in themselves. so you need to install pygame library using this command:
+for more information about libraries visit: https://introcs.cs.princeton.edu/python/home/ also these libraries use pygame in themselves. so you need to install pygame library using this command:

 %pip install pygame